Big 12 football needs Texas to join Oklahoma at the top of the standings this decade

 2020s prediction: Best of the 21st century

-The Cyclones start off in decent shape, with a well-regarded young coach (Matt Campbell) and a defensive identity that’s grown stronger over the last three years.
+The Cyclones start off in decent shape, with a well-regarded young coach (Matt Campbell) and a defensive identity that’s grown stronger over the past three years.
 The longer Campbell sticks around Ames, the better.
-Not only does he give Iowa State the chance to build on a 23-16 mark over the last three years, it also improves the program’s chances of not tumbling into a ditch.
+Not only does he give Iowa State the chance to build on a 23-16 mark over the past three years, it also improves the program’s chances of not tumbling into a ditch.
 Since 2003, Iowa State has three 2-10 seasons and three more 3-9s.
 Avoiding those severe dips alone would make averaging 5.5 wins a season far more realistic.

 Kansas